Free-energy relationship: Chemistry

-The most common form of free-energy relationships are linear free-energy relationships (LFER).
+Well-known examples of linear free energy relationships in chemistry include the Brønsted relation and Hammett relation used in chemical kinetics.
 The Brønsted catalysis equation describes the relationship between the ionization constant of a series of catalysts and the reaction rate constant for a reaction on which the catalyst operates.
 The Hammett equation predicts the equilibrium constant or reaction rate of a reaction from a substituent constant and a reaction type constant.
-The Edwards equation relates the nucleophilic power to polarisability and basicity.
-The Marcus equation is an example of a quadratic free-energy relationship (QFER).